 2121.5.
 Tiered System of Support.

 In accordance with 16 V.S.A. §2902 and State Board Rule 2194, each school shall ensure that a tiered system of academic and behavioral supports is in place to assist all students in working toward attainment of the standards.
-This system shall be aligned with the school's Personalized Learning Plan structures, and specific student support services shall be specified within a student's Personalized Learning Plan.
+This system shall be aligned with the school's Personalized Learning Plan process.
+Student Personalized Learning Plans should help inform the structures and services put in place to support individual student learning.
+Provision of specific student supports, including relevant accommodations, shall be detailed within a student’s IEP or 504 plan as required by federal law.
+Tiered systems of support should also integrate elements of early multi-tiered systems of support (MTSS) as relevant, to ensure that comprehensive and integrated systems of support are in place for all Prek-12 students within a SU/SD.

-School counseling services shall support the mission and vision of the school and shall be available to all students .
+School counseling services shall support the mission and vision of the school and shall be available to all students K-12.
 The services shall address students' academic, career, personal and social development., offer support and resources that are respectful of the lived experiences and unique identities of students, and support students who either experience or witness issues of racism and discrimination.
 Such services shall be aligned and integrated with the work of other professionals in the school setting, as well as those in other educational and human services.

-Staffing shall be filled by licensed school counselors and other student support personnel with sufficient staff to carry out the school counseling services, such as guidance counselors, Student Assistance Program counselors, home-school coordinators, English-as-a-Second-Language coordinators and school-based clinicians.
+Staffing shall be filled by licensed school counselors and other student support personnel with sufficient staff to carry out the school counseling services, such as guidance counselors, Student Assistance Program counselors, home-school coordinators, multi-lingual learner coordinators and school-based clinicians.
 At the elementary level, there shall be no more than

 300 students per school counselor and other student support personnel.
 Schools with fewer than 300 students shall employ a school counselor and other student support personnel on a pro-rata basis.
 At the secondary level, there shall be no more than 200 students per school counselor and other student support personnel.

-Health services, including health appraisal and counseling, communicable disease control, mental health, and emergency and first aid care, and access to professional counseling on gender identity and gender transition shall be made available in a confidential manner to students in each school.
-These health services shall be respectful of the lived experiences and unique identities of students and be delivered in accordance with the school district's written policies and procedures, which shall be developed in collaboration with parents and community health resources.
+Health services, including health appraisal and counseling, communicable disease control, mental health services, and emergency and first aid care, and access to professional counseling, shall be made available in a confidential manner to students in each school.
+These health services shall be respectful of the lived experiences and unique identities of students, including gender identity and gender transition, and be delivered in accordance with the school district's written policies and procedures, which shall be developed in collaboration with parents and community health resources.

 The Vermont Department of Health recommends that schools and supervisory unions implement the School Nurse Leader School Health Services Delivery Model, which is consistent with the principles of the national Coordinated School Health Model, to ensure appropriate access and coverage across their district or supervisory union.